w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 ---

 Asynchronous backing is a mechanism that introduces a _pipeline_ for parachain **<->** relay chain communication.
-This pipeline will allow collators to include more data in parachain blocks while reducing latency (from 12 to 6 seconds for parablock validation).
+This pipeline will allow collators to include more data in parachain blocks (parablocks) while reducing latency (from 12 to 6 seconds for parablock validation).

 ```mermaid